simov/chrome-webstore/README.md

 ## items

-Get a list of items from Chrome Web Store:
+Get a list of items from Chrome Web Store (only a subset of the detail data):

 ```js
 var webstore = require('chrome-webstore')